I Speed-Tested 15 WordPress Themes — Here Are the Fastest

 For a marketing agency building complex client sites with custom layouts on every page — maybe.
 The visual builder saves development time that's worth more than the speed cost.

-For a blog, a small business site, a portfolio, or a real estate site?
-You don't need a page builder.
 The block editor (Gutenberg) has gotten good enough in 2026 that most layouts are achievable with core blocks and a few well-chosen block plugins.
 You get better performance, fewer plugin conflicts, and a site that follows WordPress standards instead of fighting them.

 How to Test Your Own Theme